KeckObservatory/epics-grafana-datasource/README.md

 yum install -y yarn
 ```

-- Clone this git repos to your plugins directory.
+- Clone this git repo to your plugins directory.

 - Get the SDK plugin for Go.
 ```BASH